freenas/freenas-docs/userguide/sharing.rst

      separated by spaces.

    * :guilabel:`Authorized Networks`: Network addresses that can use this initiator.
-Enter *ALL* or list network addresses with CIDR masks.
-Separate multiple addresses with a space.
-For example, :literal:`192.168.2.0/24 192.168.2.1/12`.
+List network addresses with a CIDR mask.
+Separate multiple addresses with a space:
+     <i>192.168.2.0/24 192.168.2.1/12</i>.
+To allow all network
+     addresses, leave this field empty.

 #. **Confirm Options**